yusufbata/experiments/train-problem/readme.md

 - Structure PathMatchers (and parsers) better to allow path operators (like less than, equal to) to be reused across different path measures (like distance, hop count, etc).
 Would do this if more input variance is introduced into application requirements in future.
 Would also consider moving route matching options to enums to structure parsing and matching logic.
 - Distinguish PathOptimisationMatchers (like ShortestRoute) from PathMatchers.
 Would make more conceptual sense and possible optimisation.
 - Measure performance and optimise bottlenecks if required.

-# Assumptions
-- Requirement specified "For test input 1 through 5, if no such route exists, output 'NO SUCH ROUTE'".
-Assume the use of same NOT found message for other (non-exact search) options as well.
-- Test input specified "the towns are named using the first few letters of the alphabet from A to D", but tracks included "E" as well.
-Assumed this is a typo.

 # Other notes
 - External libraries allowed for build and testing ONLY.
 This resulted in some ugly System.out stuff for diagnostics and application output :)